aeqz/weather-today/README.md

 A simple weather app written in [Elm](https://elm-lang.org).

 The website files are located under the `public` directory, except for the `main.js` file that should be compiled.
+Some static data can be customized in the `static.js` file, which is eagerly checked when loading the app.

 # Development setup and usage